BACK TO BLOGS Back to Press Releases

 • PowerShell restrictions to prevent clipboard-executed attacks like ClickFix

-Training users to avoid suspicious ads and verifying the legitimacy of download sources are also critical components of a defense-in-depth strategy.
+Training users to avoid suspicious ads and verify the legitimacy of download sources are also critical components of a defense-in-depth strategy.